-Wherever you are in the world, and however you celebrate, I hope this season brings peace and joys.
-I’m sharing a food essay I wrote this Christmas for Flavour, the radio food programme on Cambridge105 FM.
-You can hear it by clicking the arrow below:
+Wherever you are in the world, and however you celebrate, I hope this season brings you peace and joys.
+I’m sharing a food essay I wrote to celebrate the food and atmosphere of Christmas.
+I’ve included links in the story to the holiday recipes here on the blog.
+You can hear the podcast by clicking the arrow below:

 The flavours and aromas we’ve come to associate with this season are so evocative — baking smells of spice and citrus, roasting herbs and bird — that a whiff or even a thought can bring back in an instant a connection with Christmases past.
 We create such an immersive atmosphere around this holiday – the food, the music, the lights, and of course all those social customs that bring us closer to each other, that it’s hyper-charged with memory, as though time collapses to bring the other Christmases we’ve had close to the surface.

 The childhood food ritual I recall with simplest joy was centred on Christmas cookie making with my sisters and our Mom, rolling and cutting out Santas and bells, and decorating them with messy icing and gumdrops.
 We’d also make fanciful checkerboards and pinwheels, powdery snowballs and jelly thumbprints… Some years we’d take them to a ‘cookie exchange’ where everyone would swap, bringing home a marvellous assortment.